How to Copyright a Video – The Definitive Guide [2025 Update]

 The most important fee to consider when applying for video copyright is the registration fee.
 Within this category, there are a variety of fees to consider.
 Most applicants will only need to pay one of these fees.

 For online electronic registration, the rate ranges from $45 to $65.
 Registration for single authors, same claimants, one work, and not for hires is $45.
 All other filings are $65.
-Paper filing of forms PA, SR, TX, VA and SE cost $125.
+Paper filing of forms PA, SR, TX, VA and SE costs $125.
 All of these fees are for the initial registration.

 There are also registration fees that are applicable when you’re copyrighting your work that has not yet been published.